Nursing (NURS)

 NURS 444.
 Baccalaureate Nursing Review Course.
 1 Credit.

-In this course, the student will participate in a comprehensive review and synthesis of nursing knowledge developed throughout the curriculum, and the study skills, stress management techniques and test-taking strategies that will prepare them for the National Licensure Examination-Registered Nurse (NCLEX-RN).
+This course enhances preparation for the National Licensure Examination-Registered Nurse (NCLEX-RN) through individually targeted review and synthesis of nursing knowledge developed throughout the curriculum.
+This course promotes development of study skills, stress management techniques, and test-taking strategies.
 Corequisite: NURS 442 and successful completion of semester 3 nursing courses.
 F,S.

 NURS 450.
 Transition to Practice: Seminar.
 2 Credits.

-This seminar course prepares students to transition from student status to a professional nursing role.
-It allows the student to synthesize and integrate previous learning experiences.
-Emphasis is placed on the role of the nurse as a provider of indirect and direct care; designer, manager and coordinator of care; and member of the profession.
-This writing intensive course along with Clinical Practicum V, is a UND Essential Studies Capstone requirement with an emphasis on advanced communication.
+This seminar course along with corequisite course NURS 453, is an Essential Studies Capstone requirement with an emphasis on advanced oral and written communication.
+Students will be prepared to transition from nursing student to practicing professional nurse.
 Prerequisite: NURS 403, NURS 404, NURS 406, NURS 420, NURS 430, and NURS 433.
 Corequisite: NURS 441, NURS 442, NURS 443, and NURS 453.
 F,S.

 NURS 453.
 Clinical Practicum V: Transition to Practice.
 3 Credits.